Google Apps and G Suite

 Recently, Google has worked on improving interoperability specifically between Google Drive and Microsoft Office applications installed on users' computers.
 For example, you can now see and add comments to a Microsoft Word document, even while looking at it in preview mode in Google Drive in your web browser.
 In addition, the Google Drive plug-in for Microsoft Office enables such functions as inserting an attachment directly from Google Drive into an e-mail you're composing in the desktop edition of Microsoft Outlook.

-Google Hangouts Hangouts and Meet Google Meet
+Hangouts and Meet

 Google Hangouts was first introduced in 2013 as part of the Google+ social media platform, and it coexisted with Google Talk and Google Voice for several years as one of Google's real-time communications offerings.
 Google Hangouts combines classic chat with voice and video conferencing.
 It can handle group conferences of up to 10 users with a free Google Account; since May 2016, it supports 25 users for those with a paid G Suite account.